jaredgs93/Itzamna/README.md

 # Itzamna
 A Multimodal Artificial Intelligence Platform for Comprehensive Transversal Skills Evaluation

 This repository provides a system for evaluating skills using a multimodal approach.
-It includes a REST API and two Streamlit-based user interfaces:
+It includes a REST API and two Streamlit-based user interfaces for evaluating decision-making, negotiation, leadership, stress control, creativity and self-steem:
 1. **User Interface for Video Evaluation**: Allows users to upload videos, process them, and generate detailed evaluation reports.
 These reports can be downloaded as PDFs or sent via email.
 2. **Rules Creation Interface**: Enables users to create and manage evaluation rules, defining the antecedents and consequents for skill assessment.